mike99mac/mariacmdb/README.md

 # mariacmdb
 This repository contains Python and bash code that form a simple Configuration Management Database (CMDB).
-It uses *mariadb* to store the data.
+It uses the *mariadb* relational database to store the data.

 # Overview
 There are three main sourc files: